 - What internal and external resources (e.g. strengths) supported and motivated you?

 - How did you utilize, develop and improve on the resources available to you?

 - What resources do you need to use and/or develop for further support and motivation?

-- State your mission statement and explain how it relates to your purpose in college and in
+- State your mission statement and explain how it relates to your purpose in college and in life

 - How do your values/strengths affirm and demonstrate your core beliefs and passions?

 - What courses, work experience, co-curricular/community activities and relationships: